-It is easy to present differences as obstacles, but I would urge you to see the different religions as different routes up one mountain.
-And regardless of which road-map you use, so long as your basic direction is loving, then you are surely ascending, and you are sure to attain the beautiful perspective that goes along with your rise in wisdom.
+It is easy to present differences as obstacles, but I would urge us all to see the different religions as different routes up one mountain.
+And regardless of which road-map we use, so long as our basic direction is loving, then we are surely ascending, and we are sure to attain the beautiful perspective that goes along with our rise in wisdom.

-Keep love in your heart.
+It is important that we keep love in our heart.
 Yes it’s good for others.
-But you are us and we are you, so it is good for you as well.
+But we are us, so it is good for us as well.
 And so it is with love.
 All who engage with it are victorious.
 This is why I love you.

 peace and a loving embrace. s